tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Claudio Dach then explained in depth how Alice is able to break scientific laws from time to time, causing 'miracles'.
 Claudio Dach declared that Alice strongly supports clear ethical standards that all humans must obey.
 Claudio Dach concluded his speech by imagining a new United States, one that would promote morality and serve as a shining example of Alice's ideal vision of truth and justice. he asked all theists to convert.

-The theists started to seriously consider Claudio Dach's message.
+The theists pretended to listen to Claudio Dach's message.

 ###Mon Jun 18 2007